Budget Itemizer

 Then, when I was running imports on a few test receipts multiple times, I realized I still wanted updates without having to click in to the full view.
 So I added a simple progress bar to the import item, so that you could see how far you were without having to know the details.

 Main app window with a Pending Review item showing a Walmart order labeled "Parsing..." with Cancel and View buttons, while two completed imports — Target Brands and Walmart.com — sit below in Recent Imports.
 A "Watching inbox" indicator and "AI Ready" status appear in the footer.
+The pending item shows progress without making the user click in for the detail view.

 In both instances, setting expectations eased the tension of waiting.